Visit this webpage (updated daily) for the South Rim list of what is open and closed, hours of operation, and public health updates.

 North Rim Visitor Center

 Located adjacent to the parking lot for Grand Canyon Lodge and Bright Angel Point.
-A park store and bookshop are inside.
-Hours are 9 am to 5 pm daily.
+A a Grand Canyon Conservancy Park Store with books and souvenirs is inside.

 For classic North Rim views, start at the Grand Canyon Lodge patio, then walk the paved trail out to Bright Angel Point.

 The North Rim Service Station is located on the entrance road into the Campground.
-Gasoline and diesel fuel is available within the park.
-24 hour pay at the pump (only accepting credit and debit cards).
-Available for as long as State Route 67 is open.
+Gasoline and diesel fuel is available here.
+Fuel will be available for Day Use visitors until November 30, 2023 - or until SR 67 is closed by a major snowstorm.

 The Service Station inside the park does not provide any repair services, only gasoline and diesel fuel.